dotnet/machinelearning/README.md

 ## Examples

 Here's an example of code to train a model to predict sentiment from text samples.
-(You can find a sample of the legacy API [here](test/Microsoft.ML.Tests/Scenarios/SentimentPredictionTests.cs)):

 ```C#
 var mlContext = new MLContext();